jamiebergen/plugin-notes-plus/README.txt

 Adds a column to the Plugins page where you can add, edit, or delete notes about a plugin.

 == Description ==
-Have you ever returned to a site that you built a while back and asked, \"Dude, why did I install this plugin?\" This plugin provides an extra column on the Plugins page that enables you to add, edit, or delete notes about the plugins you have installed on a particular site.
-These notes are intended to provide documentation regarding why a particular plugin was installed and how it\'s being used.
+Have you ever returned to a site that you built a while back and asked, "Dude, why did I install this plugin?"
+This plugin provides an extra column on the Plugins page that enables you to add, edit, or delete notes about the plugins you have installed on a particular site.
+These notes are intended to provide documentation regarding why a particular plugin was installed and how it's being used.

 Features
 * Add as many or as few notes as you need for each plugin.
 * Edit or delete notes as desired.
-* Select an icon to go with each note to quickly convey what type of note it is (e.g., info, warning, link, etc.)
+* Select an icon to go with each note to quickly convey what type of content it contains (e.g., info, warning, link, etc.)
 * Format notes using basic HTML tags if desired.
-* Any links included in the note will be automatically converted to `target=\"_blank\"`
+* Any links included in the note will be automatically converted to `target="_blank"`
 * Notes are added and updated via Ajax, avoiding slow page reloads.

 == Installation ==